What is Test Driven Development (TDD)?

 TDD

-How TDD fits into Agile development?
+How does TDD fit into Agile Development?

 Agile development demands regular feedback to develop the expected product.
 In simple terms, one can also term Agile development as Feedback Driven Development.